 \section{MorphPiece}

-In this section we present MorphPiece; an English language tokenization scheme that combines Byte Pair Encoding (BPE) with morpheme based segmentation for a more linguistically aligned tokenization mechanism.
+In this section, I present MorphPiece; an English language tokenization scheme that combines Byte Pair Encoding (BPE) with morpheme based segmentation for a more linguistically aligned tokenization mechanism.
 The tokenization scheme is shown in Figure \ref{fig:scheme}.
 First, the text is normalized and pre-tokenized as per the standard BPE tokenization \cite{bpe}.
-In case of English, these pretokens are a regex based splitting of sentences.
+In case of BPE, these pretokens are a regex based splitting of sentences.
 These pretokens are then passed through a look-up table of words (called MorphTable), to see if a morpheme based segmentation is available.
-If a segmentation is found, the pretoken is replaced with the corresponding morphemes; if not, the tokens are split according to the BPE tokenization scheme with a custom trained vocabulary.
+If a segmentation is found, the pretoken is replaced with the corresponding morphemes; if not, the tokens are split according to the BPE tokenization scheme with a custom-trained vocabulary.